-U.S. Navy Birthday 2024: Helping Veterans With Mesothelioma
+U.S. Navy Birthday 2025: Assisting Veterans With Mesothelioma

 Text reading "U.S. Navy Birthday October 13"

-The United States Navy birthday is a national holiday held on October 13 to celebrate the establishment of this military branch and honor those who served.
-The birthday of the Navy is an important time to remember veterans with mesothelioma, a rare and aggressive cancer caused by asbestos.
-Learn how you can celebrate the 2024 Navy birthday and help veterans with mesothelioma.
+The United States Navy’s birthday is a national holiday held each year on October 13 to recognize the establishment of this military branch and honor those who served.
+2025 marks a major milestone, with the Navy celebrating its 250th anniversary.

-The Navy will celebrate its 249th birthday on October 13, 2024.
-The date was first designated as a holiday in 1972, and ever since, it has been a day to honor Navy veterans and those currently serving.
+The Navy will celebrate its 250th birthday on October 13, 2025, reflecting the establishment of the Continental Navy in 1775.
+This day was designated as a holiday in 1972, and it has been a time to honor Navy veterans and those currently serving ever since.

-The Mesothelioma Veterans Center stands ready to help veterans with mesothelioma on the Navy’s birthday and throughout the year.
-Get a Free Veterans Packet to see how we can assist you or a loved one.
+The Mesothelioma Veterans Center stands ready to help veterans with mesothelioma support veterans after a diagnosis, from recovering VA benefits to getting treatment.
+Get a Free Veterans Packet now to see how we can assist you or a loved one.

 Mesothelioma Veterans Guide